judsonbsilva/2-med/anatomia-2/aula-02.md

 #### Bulbo do Olho

 Aparelho óptico do sistema visual.
 Revestido pela **bainha do bulbo do olho**.
+Espaço entre bainha do bulbo do olho e túnica externa do bulbo do olho é o **espaço episcleral. **